k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ## Highlighting Mismatched Tables

-In case you deal with a big schema, containing many tables, you can easily find those tables, which were found during the Reconciliation Mismatches Finder process, by using the Highlighting option:
+In case you deal with a large schema, which contains many tables, you can easily find these tables that were found during the Reconciliation Mismatches Finder process, by using the Highlighting option:

 1. At the top schema toolbar look for the ![](../03_logical_units/images/web/light-off.svg)Highlighting action icon.